MongoEngine/mongoengine/README.rst

 download the source from `GitHub <http://github.com/MongoEngine/mongoengine>`_ and run ``python setup.py install``.

+The support for Python2 was dropped with MongoEngine 0.20.0

 Dependencies
 ============
 All of the dependencies can easily be installed via `pip <https://pip.pypa.io/>`_.